Hi Carl,

 We also see it at the various BPR (business process reengineering)

-practices that in fact provide a mechsanism to lay off people - that's why
+practices that in fact provide a mechsanism to lay off people - that's

 in most people's mind BPR means downsizing.
 There are so many compelling